AlexxNica/stacki-ubuntu/README.md

 - Preseed to properly do the number of cpus
 - Discovery mode.
 - XML file fixes to obviate preseed issues.

+### Questions you're going to ask that I have no idea about:
+You: Does this work with Ubuntu Desktop?
+Me: I have no idea.
+Try it.
+See what happens.

+You: Does this work with Debian?
+Me: Not yet.
+Shouldn't be hard.
+Maybe soon.
+Maybe not.

+You: Does this work on my Raspberry Pi?
+Me: Really?
+We just released this.
+Mabye soon.
+Maybe not.

+You: Can I mirror the entire Ubuntu repo?
+Me: Yes.
+It's a horror and you have to have a big disk.
+If you read this far, ask on the Stacki Slack channel, and I'll give you an answer/rant.
+You don't get one without the other.

+You: Can you add X so I can do Y because it would be awesome to show my Zs?
+Me: Can/do you pay us for professional services?
+Then, no.